cjoyneruk/bn_zest/README.md

 ```
 * *cmpx import/export refinement* - For example, node descriptions, grouping and support for Ranked Node conversion

-* *BNDS interface interaction* - The ability to quickly upload, download and edit models on the Newton Server

 * *Documentation and examples* - Documentation both inside and outside the code needs improving.
 It would also be helpful to have some python notebooks